-In BilVideo query model, intervals are categorized into two types: non-atomic and atomic intervals.
-If a condition holds for every frame of a part of a video clip, then the interval representing an answer for this condition is considered as a nonatomic interval.
-Non-atomicity implies that for every frame within an interval in question does the condition hold.
-Hence, the condition holds for any subinterval of a non-atomic interval, as well.
+In the BilVideo query model, intervals are categorized into two types: nonatomic and atomic intervals.
+If a condition holds for every frame of a part of a video clip, then the interval representing an answer for this condition is considered to be a nonatomic interval.
+Nonatomicity implies that the condition holds for every frame within an interval in question.
+Hence the condition holds for any subinterval of a nonatomic interval as well.
 This implication is not correct for atomic intervals, though.
 The reason is that the condition associated with an atomic interval does not hold for all its subintervals.
 Consequently, an atomic interval cannot be broken into its subintervals for query processing.
 On the other hand, subintervals of an atomic interval are populated for query processing, provided that conditions are satisfied in their range.
 In other words, the query processor generates all possible atomic intervals for which the given conditions are satisfied.
-This interval population is necessary since atomic intervals cannot be broken into subintervals, and all such intervals, where the conditions hold, should be generated for query processing.
-The intervals returned by the plain Prolog subqueries (maximal subqueries) that contain directional, topological, object-appearance, 3D-relation, and externalpredicate conditions are non-atomic, whereas those obtained by applying the temporal operators to the interval sets, as well as those returned by the similarity-based object-trajectory subqueries are atomic intervals.
-Since the logical operators AND,

-OR and NOT are considered as interval operators when their arguments contain intervals to process, they also work on intervals.
-The operators AND and OR may return atomic and/or non-atomic intervals depending on the types of their input intervals.
-The operator AND takes the intersection of its input intervals, while the operator OR performs a union operation on its input intervals.
-The unary operator NOT returns the complement of its input interval set with respect to the video clip being queried, and the intervals in the result set are of type non-atomic, regardless of the types of the input intervals.
+This interval population is necessary since atomic intervals cannot be broken down into subintervals, and all such intervals, where the conditions hold, should be generated for query processing.
+The intervals returned by the plain Prolog subqueries (maximal subqueries) that contain directional, topological, object-appearance, 3D-relation, and external-predicate conditions are nonatomic, whereas those obtained by applying the temporal operators to the interval sets, as well as those returned by the similarity-based objecttrajectory subqueries, are atomic intervals.
+Since the logical operators and, or, and not are considered as interval operators when their arguments contain intervals to process, they also work on intervals.
+The operators and and or may return atomic and/or nonatomic intervals depending on the types of their input intervals.
+The operator and takes the intersection of its input intervals, while the operator or performs a union operation on its input intervals.
+The unary operator not returns the complement of its input interval set with respect to the video clip being queried, and the intervals in the result set are of the nonatomic type, regardless of the types of the input intervals.
 Semantics of the interval intersection and union operations are given in Tables 2 and 3, respectively.